TasnuvaOshin/Flutter_Easy_GetX/README.md

 ## Description

-People ask me how I manage state,dependency,routes etc when I work with flutter,Here is the Simple Berief About GetX which I'm using for Dummy Basic Ecommerce Concept based flutter app development .
+People ask me how I manage state,dependency,routes etc when I work with flutter,Here is the Simple Berief About GetX which I used for Dummy Basic Ecommerce Concept based flutter app development .
 Here I cover
 ##
 * State Management